Sarah Vogel: Public service

 Vogel became an assistant attorney general in 1985.
 In 1986, she was named one of 20 young attorneys making a difference in the country by the American Bar Association.
 In 1988, she was elected North Dakota Commissioner of Agriculture, becoming the first woman in the U.S. to be elected for the position.
 In 1992 she was re-elected, serving through 1997.
-In her role as North Dakota Commissioner of Agriculture, she also served on the state’s Industrial Commission, Water Commission, and Agricultural Products Utilization Commission.
+In her role as North Dakota Commissioner of Agriculture, she also served on the state's Industrial Commission, Water Commission, and Agricultural Products Utilization Commission.

-With Senator Kent Conrad, she co-founded Marketplace of Ideas, becoming the nation’s largest rural development program conference at the time.
+With Senator Kent Conrad, she co-founded Marketplace of Ideas, becoming the nation's largest rural development program conference at the time.
 Vogel advocated for farmer-owned cooperatives.
 She was succeeded by Roger Johnson.

 In 1996, Vogel ran for a seat on the North Dakota Supreme Court, a bid that was ultimately unsuccessful.

 Writing

-Continuing her advocacy for family farmers, in 2016 she co-wrote a op-ed with musician Willie Nelson against North Dakota Measure 1, which would have furthered corporate farming in the state.
+Continuing her advocacy for family farmers, in 2016 she co-wrote an op-ed with musician Willie Nelson against North Dakota Measure 1, which would have furthered corporate farming in the state.
 The measure did not pass.

-The Coleman v Block case is the subject of Vogel’s first book The Farmer’s Lawyer, published by Bloomsbury Publishers in 2021.
+The Coleman v Block case is the subject of Vogel's first book The Farmer's Lawyer, published by Bloomsbury Publishers in 2021.